NakoNachev/masterarbeit_code/README.md

 ![Transformer donwloading](transformer_download.jpeg)

+## Tests

+The project contains unit tests written with pytest.
+To run them type "pytest" with an activated virtual environment, this will run all the tests.

 ## Usage Videos

 The project contains two tutorial videos that explain in detail how the evaluations can be started.
 These can be located under /tutorial_videos.